Generalized Least Squares Kernelized Tensor Factorization: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:RelatedWork} surveys related work on kernelized tensor modeling and additive frameworks.
 Section~\ref{sec:Preliminaries} introduces notation and background on constrained factorization models.
-Section~\ref{sec:Methodology} describes the GLSKF methodology, including its global-local additive structure and scalable optimization algorithms.
+Section~\ref{sec:Methodology} describes the GLSKF methodology, including the global-local additive structure and scalable optimization algorithms.
 Section~\ref{sec:Experiments} presents experimental results on four real-world tensor completion tasks.
-Section~\ref{sec:Discussion} analyzes model scalability and the impact of key components, and Section~\ref{sec:Conclusion} concludes the paper with a summary of contributions and directions for future research.
+Section~\ref{sec:Discussion} discusses component roles and model scalability, and Section~\ref{sec:Conclusion} concludes the paper with a summary and directions for future research.